-Become a design guru with Adobe CC for only $29.
+Learn everything you need to know to become a Graphic Designer!

-Designing posters for events, making business cards, or editing Youtube videos all take powerful designing software to complete.
+Designing posters for events, making business cards, or creating graphics for Youtube videos all take powerful designing software to complete.
 The Adobe Creative Cloud is the gold standard in the design industry today, used by professionals and amateurs alike.

-Learn Adobe Photoshop, Illustrator, and Premiere for only $29!
+Learn Adobe Photoshop, Illustrator, and InDesign for only $39!
 Learn more

-While the Adobe CC is loaded with powerful programs like Photoshop, Illustrator, and Premiere, they won't be much good to you unless you know how to use them and learning how to use these complex software programs can be tricky. iMore Digital Offers has the perfect solution.
+While the Adobe CC is loaded with powerful programs like Photoshop, Illustrator, and InDesign, they won't be much good to you unless you know how to use them, and learning how to use these sophisticated software programs can be tricky. iMore Digital Offers has the perfect solution.

-Right now, through iMore Digital Offers you can receive the Adobe CC Essentials Training Bundle for only $9.99!
+Right now, through iMore Digital Offers you can receive the Graphic Design Certification School: Lifetime Subscription!

-This bundle of courses gives you one-year access to valuable training content for three of Adobe's most popular designing programs.
-Regardless of your skill level coming into the courses, you will learn important skills for using Photoshop, Illustrator, and Premiere.
+This bundle of courses gives you lifetime access to valuable training content for three of Adobe's most popular designing programs.
+Regardless of your skill level coming into the courses, you will learn essential skills for using Photoshop, Illustrator, and InDesign.
 Here's just a sampling of the topics covered:

 - Use selection tools, work with layers, master crop and transform functions, and more.